MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 ### Feature updates

 - **Use the current profile to sign into websites when multiple work or school accounts are signed in on a device.** When multiple work or school accounts are signed in on a device, users will be asked to choose an account from the account picker to continue their visits to websites.
-In this release, users will be prompted to allow Microsoft Edge to sign in to the websites automatically with the work and school account that's signed into current profile.
+In this release, users will be prompted to allow Microsoft Edge to sign in to the websites automatically with the work and school account that's signed into the current profile.
 Users can turn this feature on and off in **Settings** > **Profile preferences**.

 - **Add support for Microsoft Endpoint Data Loss Prevention (DLP) on macOS.** Microsoft Endpoint DLP policy enforcement will be available natively on macOS.